 26 October: mayor of Rotterdam receives a book about Erasmus

-On the birthday of Desiderius Erasmus, the mayor of Rotterdam Ahmed Aboutaleb will receive a renewed edition of the book about the philosopher Erasmus.
+On the birthday of Desiderius Erasmus, alderman Judith Bokhove received a renewed edition of the book about the philosopher Erasmus.

 5 November: Flags around the Hofvijver

 6 & 7 November: conference 'Empowering Cities & Citizens, Learning and co-creating in an urbanizing world'

 This conference will be organised by the Institute for Housing and Urban Development Studies.

 8 November: Dies Natalis

 During this festive ceremony in the Aula on Campus Woudestein, diversity is the central theme.
 The FAME Athena Award will be given to an employee who has contributed to the position of women in the academic world.

 9 November: conference 'Nationalism & Protectionism: A Global Historical Approach'

 History has been taught, researched and studied at Erasmus University Rotterdam for 40 years now.
 During this conference, we discuss the research and education of the past and of the future.